-The Nebraska Medical Center has an on-site outpatient pharmacy available to fill any post-operative prescriptions.
+Nebraska Medicine has an on-site outpatient pharmacy available to fill any post-operative prescriptions.
 Charges at the pharmacy may not be included in your hospital charges.
 The pharmacy accepts cash and credit cards.

 If you would like to have your prescriptions filled at another pharmacy, please provide this number to your nurse.
 The hospital staff will call or fax your prescriptions to the pharmacy of your choice.

-After your surgery, you can expect to receive a call from The Nebraska Medical Center.
+After your surgery, you can expect to receive a call from Nebraska Medicine.
 As an organization, we appreciate any feedback about your experience with us.
 We invite you to share your experience with us.
 Nominate a nurse for a national caregiver award, provide feedback on your experience and donate to the medical center.